 How we facilitate students learning from one another online

-But before we explain how we are going to get students to collaborate via our Online community forums, let me first explain the back story.
+Before we explain how we are going to get students to collaborate via our Online community forums, lets first explain the back story.

 The big theme that came out of the meeting was students want ‘REAL’.
 They want real case studies, they want to ask questions of trainers with real work experience in the subject area.
 And then Lisa our General Manager asked a question which took us in a new direction.
 She said “…hey how many students doing our courses are actually currently working in the industry the course relates to”?
 Cynthia suggested anecdotally she thought in accounting and bookkeeping it would be around 40%.
 Ben and Josh said in financial planning they thought it might be closer to 50%.
 And our awesome new Small Business Management course … well we don’t know yet, but I’m sure we will have an idea very soon.

 Then we thought about the fact our students that do our courses range from 17 years old to 70 years old.
 Yes it’s precisely those extremes!
 They have such different backgrounds.
 Many have really interesting insight to bring to the table – many actually working in the industry to which the course relates.
 After chatting a little longer, it was agreed.
 For 2015 and beyond, we are going to genuinely try to encourage students to collaborate online with trainers and fellow students.